Hellion (character): House of M

-Hellion was a Junior S.H.I.E.L.D. operative, part of Dani Moonstar's Hellions squad, and was operating under the codename Scion (the name Hellion was chosen to impress Emma Frost.
+Hellion was a Junior S.H.I.E.L.D. operative, part of Danielle Moonstar's Hellions squad, and was operating under the codename Scion (the name Hellion was chosen to impress Emma Frost.
 In this reality, Emma was never his adviser.
 It is unknown why he chose the name Scion in this reality).
 He was involved with a fellow-Hellion known as Wind Dancer in this reality.